robbochobbo/robbochobbo/README.md

 Junior Software Dev, recent grad of Northcoders.

-Continuing to learn and develop on some new projects
+Continuing to learn and develop on new projects.